Boshen/test-nested-exports/README.md

 ## tldr;

-In a monorepo, ESM saves us from resolving to the wrong package when package exports is configured, bundler resolution algorithm fails to do so.
+In a monorepo, ESM saves us from resolving to the wrong package when package exports is configured, webpack (enhanced-resolve) fails to do so.

 ## Keywords